u4507075/icd_10/README.md

 ## Data analysis
 Data from 2005 - 2016 are used to train machine learning models and data from 2017 are used to evaluate the models.
 We use overall accuracy, precision, recall, F-measure, and area under ROC curve to evaluate and compare predictive performance between models.

-## Dataset
-Data recorded between 2006 - 2019 from the electronic health records of Maharaj Nakhon Chiang Mai were deidentified and preprocessed.
-All data that could be potentially able to track back to an individual patient such as patients' name, surname, address, national identification number, address, phone number, hospital number were removed.
-We used **TXN** (a unique number representing a patient visit) to be a joining key.
-The dataset was divided into five groups.

-1. Registration data
-2. Admission data
-3. Laboratory data
-4. Radiological report data
-5. Drug prescription data

-### Registration data

-The registration data is the demographic information of patients who visited (mostly outer patient department (OPD) cases) at Maharaj Nakhon Chiang Mai hospital.
-See the full detail of registration metadata [here](https://github.com/u4507075/icd_10/blob/master/REGISTRATION_METADATA.md).

-### Admission data

-The admission data is the demographic information of patients who admitted to any internal wards (inner patient departments (IPD) cases) at Maharaj Nakhon Chiang Mai hospital.
-See the full detail of admission metadata [here](https://github.com/u4507075/icd_10/blob/master/ADMISSION_METADATA.md).

-### Laboratory data

-See the full detail of laboratory metadata [here](https://github.com/u4507075/icd_10/blob/master/LAB_METADATA.md).

-### Radiological report data

-The radiological report data is the reports that radiologists took notes after they reviewed the imaging.
-The notes were written in plain text describing the finding within the imaging and the impression of suspected abnormalities and/or provisional diagnosis.
-We **do not** include any image data in this experiment.
-The notes are required to preprocessed using natural language process techniques to clean and do feature engineering.
-This work is contributed in **radio** branch of this project.

-### Drug prescription data

-The drug prescription data is the information of type of drugs which were prescribed to the patients.
-See the full detail of laboratory metadata [here](https://github.com/u4507075/icd_10/blob/master/DRUG_METADATA.md).

-## Characteristics of dataset

-**TXN** is a unique identification number of patient visit.
-TXN is a key to join across those five datasets (not always exists in all datasets).
-At the end of each visit, the diagnoses (ICD-10) relating to the patient had to enterred to the database.
-You will have to build an approach and develop machine learning models to extract patterns which are able to correctly enter ICD-10.
-However, you will face some problems with the datasets.

-1. Ambiguous association between patient information and ICD-10: We do not know that what prescriptions, laboratory findings, and radiological reports relate to which ICD-10.
-For example, one visit (one TXN), a patient might have 3 diagnoses and get prescription with 10 drugs.
-We do not know which drug is prescribed for which diagnosis.

-2. Large number of ICD-10 (target class): There are 38,970 types of ICD-10 and approximately 50% of them were used for diagnosis.

 ## How to use
 1. Clone the project and change to dev branch